foo123/modelview.js/README.md

 #### Performance Notes

-Here are some benchmark results using [js-framework-benchmark](https://github.com/foo123/js-framework-benchmark) for ModelView 4.0.0 and some popular frameworks (env: Windows 7 64bit, Chrome 98.0.4758.82 64bit).
+Here are some benchmark results using [js-framework-benchmark](https://github.com/foo123/js-framework-benchmark) for Latest ModelView and some popular frameworks (env: Windows 7 64bit, Chrome 98.0.4758.82 64bit).

 **Keyed Results**